 The Mirax is a very well built machine and the heaviest of the three, weighing 90lb.
-Although a

 Just like the Marcy rower, the Mirax comes with 8 resistance levels which are selected by turning the knob manually to the desired level.

 For the price, the Mirax does lack some of the features we’d expect to see in this price range, but what it lacks in features it does make up for with stability and strong smooth resistance.

 A nice looking, well built, heavy duty rower, some may feel the Mirax is slightly overpriced for the features it offers, but I particularly like the 15-degree rail angle, this will speed up the recovery phase plus increase the difficulty of the leg drive, giving the legs a tougher workout.